orioncleaver/FastCoref/readme.md

 #### Command line argments

---v         is verbose output
+' --v           ' is verbose output
---linear    runs just the linear model (default is to run the neural model)
+' --linear    ' runs just the linear model (default is to run the neural model)
---all       runs both models (default is to run the neural model)
+'--all          ' runs both models (default is to run the neural model)
---cluster   runs neural model with some additional clustered features (sacrifice speed for accuracy in current implementation)
+'--cluster   ' runs neural model with some additional clustered features (sacrifice speed for accuracy in current implementation)
---s/--x/--o takes one argument, the file of annotatted data (CHOOSE ONE)
+'--s/--x/--o (required)' takes one argument, the file of annotatted data
---books     takes one argument, the file containing the paths to the book(s) that training/testing will occur on
+'--books     (required)' takes one argument, the file containing the paths to the book(s) that training/testing will occur on
---run       takes one argument, a book that will be entirely parsed for coreference information after the training/testing
+'--run          (optional)' takes one argument, a book that will be entirely parsed for coreference information after the training/testing

 #### Common usage on the command line:

-example$ python dyref.py --v --all --cluster --s data/slate_data/alicesadventures.txt.annotation --books paths/alicePath.txt
+'example$ python dyref.py --v --all --cluster --s data/slate_data/alicesadventures.txt.annotation --books paths/alicePath.txt'

-example$ python dyref.py --s data/slate_data/alicesadventures.txt.annotation --books paths/alicePath.txt
+'example$ python dyref.py --s data/slate_data/alicesadventures.txt.annotation --books paths/alicePath.txt'

 #### Format of files

 All books can be in any text format, but some modification to readers.py may be required to get all types of books read in.
-(This includes the book file which is given to the optional [--run] argument) and used for running trained model
+(This includes the book file which is given to the optional ' --run ' argument) and used for running trained model

-##### Book path file (given to the required [--books] argument)
+##### Book path file (given to the required ' --books 'argument)
-book_id [tab] /path/of/file
+> book_id [tab] /path/of/file

+##### example
+> alice &nbsp;&nbsp;&nbsp;&nbsp; data/slate_data/alicesadventures.txt
+> pride  &nbsp;&nbsp;&nbsp;&nbsp; data/slate_data/prideandprejudice.txt
+> worlds &nbsp;&nbsp;&nbsp;&nbsp; data/slate_data/waroftheworlds.txt

 ##### Annotated data file, for training and testing
-###### Data format given to the [--s] argument:
+Data format given to the ' --s ' argument:
-(line_of_anaphor, col_of_anaphor) - (line_of_mention, col_of_mention)
+> (line_of_anaphor, col_of_anaphor) - (line_of_mention, col_of_mention)

-###### Data format given to the [--x] argument:
+Data format given to the ' --x ' argument:
-book_id [tab] anaphor_index [tab] mention_index
+> book_id [tab] anaphor_index [tab] mention_index

-###### Data format given to the [--o] argument:
+Data format given to the ' --o ' argument:
-Onto Notes utilizes in-text annotation
+* Onto Notes utilizes in-text annotation *

 ## Results